 | Indian Jr Scout

-All four Indian motorcycles are painted in correct Indian colors available in 1942.
+All of these Indian motorcycles are painted in correct Indian colors available in 1942.
 The paint was properly prepared and properly applied by professional painters.
-The Jr. Scout and Sport Scout were prepped and painted by Jimmy Rader.
+The Jr. Scout and Sport Scout were prepped and painted by reknown painter Jimmy Rader.

 All sheet metal is either original or provided by Iron Horse Corral where needed, is well prepared and well fit.